footprintanalytics/footprint-batch-downlad-docs/table_schema/sui_transaction_blocks.md

+> The type of table is `bronze daily table`
-> All updates to the Sui ledger happen via a transaction.
+>> All updates to the Sui ledger happen via a transaction.

 |column order	|column name	|data type	|description	|is_unique_key|
 |--	|----	|----	|---------	|---|